 Associate Vice President for Veterans Research

 Senior Vice President for Research & Innovation

-Committee members from USF include representatives of six colleges (Arts & Sciences, Behavioral and Community Sciences, Engineering, Medicine, Nursing, Public Health, and The Arts), USF Office of Veterans Services, Undergraduate Studies, USF Division of Research and Innovation and the USF/Draper Laboratories collaborative.
+Committee members from USF include representatives of six colleges (Arts & Sciences, Behavioral and Community Sciences, Engineering, Medicine, Nursing, Public Health, and The Arts), USF Office of Veterans Services, Undergraduate Studies, USF Division of Research & Innovation and the USF/Draper Laboratories collaborative.
 Committee members from the VA represent the Veterans Integrated Services Network 8 (VISN-8) including the James A. Haley VA Hospital.
 The Department of Defense has representation from Strategic Operations Command at MacDill AFB. » VR Steering Committee